brogers5/chocolatey-package-xsplit-broadcaster/ReadMe.md

 choco install xsplit-broadcaster --source="'.;https://community.chocolatey.org/api/v2/'"
 ```

+This package also supports the project's internal builds.
+Opt into these with the `--prerelease` switch.

 ## Build

 [Install Chocolatey](https://chocolatey.org/install), clone this repository, and run the following command in the cloned repository: